assaf/zombie/README.md

 Each browser provides access to its resources list through `browser.resources`.

-The resources list is an array of all resouces requested by the browser.
+The resources list is an array of all resources requested by the browser.
 You can iterate and manipulate it just like any other JavaScript array.

 Each resource provides four properties: